EamonnCarson/cs184-GPU-accelerated-raytracing/docs/index.md

 To elaborate on the construction and access procedures of the BVH, there are two major changes: first, since we only can really transfer arrays we need to 'flatten' our BVH into an array, and second — since kernels are not allowed to perform recursion — we must simulate recursion using a for loop to access elements and perform intersections.
 As for the array necessity, we just represent the BVH as a flat array of BVH nodes each of which has variables that indicate their children and whether or not they are a leaf node and store in the leaf node an array of primitives.
-The more annoying aspect is the fact that we cannot use recursion, which means that we have to manually keep track of the 'next' node to go to in the recursion and how to backtrack to the parent node.
+The more annoying aspect is the fact that we cannot use recursion, which means that we have to manually keep track of the next node to go to in the recursion and how to backtrack to the parent node.

 We solved this by encoding the recursion strategy directly in the BVH tree itself: each BVH node has an exit node (which is its parent's right child (if it is a left child), or its grandparent's right child (if it is a right child)) and an entrance node (which is its left child if it is not a leaf node, and which is equal to its exit node if it is a leaf node).
 By following the entry node while the ray intersects the current node and following the exit node when it doesn't we get pattern we need to properly do an intersection test with the BVH.
 See our code for more details.